-Anticipating a filing, approximately 50 representatives from cities around the state that were served by TXU met in Arlington on May 9, 2003 and agreed to support systemwide rates.
+Anticipating a filing, approximately 50 representatives from cities around the state that were served by TXU met in Arlington on wide rates.
 One hundred and thirty-six city members of the Steering Committee of Cities Served By TXU Gas intervened as the Allied Coalition of Cities ("ACC").
-As of July 2003, the Steering Committee's Executive Committee consisted of the following: Jay Doegey (Arlington), Chester Nolen (Cleburne),
+As of July 2003, the Steering Committee's Executive Committee consisted of the following: Jay